christopheblomsen/fys4150_pro5/README.md

 ```Shell
 make animate
 ```

+Which will create a new `animation` directory with all of the `.mp4

 ### Report
 The report can be found in the [`report/`](report/) sub directory.
 Where all the figures can be found in the [`report/figures`](report/figures/)